This Blog comes from a Headteacher, whose identity for the purpose of this blog will not be disclosed.

 “I just wish other governors could see the power of coaching (like fortunately mine now have) – as I feel that everybody should have an offer of coaching from their schools.
 No Head should be in the position that I was at the start of my headship, where they have to plead for the support they so badly need!”

-We believe that School governing bodies have an important duty of care to their school leaders to ensure that those who run our schools are properly supported to remain at ‘the top of their game’ without sacrificing their own health and well-being.
+At Integrity Coaching, we believe that School governing bodies have an important duty of care to their school leaders to ensure that those who run our schools are properly supported to remain at ‘the top of their game’.